vladys450/Web-Studio-Site/README.md

 # web-studio
 Site created by me
-To launch Download ZIP with files, unzip and launch index.html by doubleclick
+To launch Download ZIP with files, unzip and launch index.html by doubleclick.